cormac-rynne/adaptive_mixture_regression/README.md

   * Exploration of some DL theory
     * Activation functions
     * 1x1 convolution
+  * Step by step analysis of model outputs, exploration of effects
 * **tree_results_vgg16_lcm_reg.ipynb**
   * Results of experiment when applying vgg16_lcm_reg model to london tree dataset
   * **Note**: test_classes.Summary and test_classes.CvTest are custom tools I've built, I will make the code for these available on